 This means that we would need to “destroy” the image, for example by merging the photo into background layers.

-By doing this you lose the ability to customise all aspects of the flyer, or use your own model photos.
+By doing this you lose the ability to customize all aspects of the flyer or use your own model photos.

 Not everyone wants the same image

 A vast amount of our customers are DJs and musicians.
 They don’t want to show a stock image on their flyer, they want a picture of themselves or their performers.
 This point is true for most bars and clients who request design work.

 They have a main performer who they’d like to promote and that’s who goes on the front of their flyers.

 FlyerHeroes was the first website to offer hundreds of world-class flyer templates with no download limits.

 Due to the FlyerHeroes PRO all-access pass, we must pay our designers upfront to produce templates for the store.
 We don’t pay commissions like our other template websites.

 If we were doing this AND paying hundreds of dollars for stock images, your FlyerHeroes PRO subscription would likely not exist, be astronomically expensive or come with imposed download limits.